BlockDevsUnited/l-earn/Lessons/English/L_EARN/CryptoCurrencies/Polkadot/LCP1:Intro_To_Polkadot.md

 ## Become a Polkadot Developer

 Upcoming lessons will focus on teaching Polkadot Development to you and other aspiring Polkadot Developers.
-Learn highly in-demand skills, and earn DOT for doing so!
+Not only will you learn highly in-demand skills, but you will earn DOT for doing so!
 Join our community channels for notifications on new lessons.

 ![image](https://user-images.githubusercontent.com/58176712/133651482-17e1b88e-a71f-4274-adbe-1a788f439741.png)